-Pregnancy is not weak or fragile state; is the ultimate state of female fitness.
+Pregnancy is not a weak or fragile state; is the ultimate state of female fitness.

 Training for Labor and Birth